gohugoio/hugo/content/en/hosting-and-deployment/hosting-on-firebase.md

 7. For which GitHub repository would you like to set up a GitHub workflow? (format: user/repository)

-Include the repository you will use in the format above (Account/Repo) Firebase script with retrive credentials, create a service account you can later manage in your github settings.
+Include the repository you will use in the format above (Account/Repo) Firebase script with retrive credentials, create a service account you can later manage in your GitHub settings.

 8. Set up the workflow to run a build script before every deploy?